2020 (2021) Olympics: US Women’s soccer schedule

 The US Women’s National Team starts play in the Tokyo 2020 Olympic Games on July 21, 2021!
 COVID forced a year long delay.
 So the actual games take place in 2021, but the event is still using “2020” in its name.

-The US Women are the current World Cup champions, but they were knocked out in the quarter-finals of the most recent Olympics (the Rio 2016 games).
+The US Women are the current World Cup champions, but they were knocked out in the semi-finals of the most recent Olympics (the Rio 2016 games).

 Team USA Tokyo 2021 TV schedule (DVR alert):